About USC Gould

 For more information, please check the appropriate link below:

-The USC Gould School of Law's Center for Transnational Law and Business will be hosting a conference on the Application of Competition Policy to Technology and IP Licensing on Friday, November 10, 2017, at the USC Gould School of Law.
-This Conference will provide a full day of panels comprised of regulators from several international jurisdictions, in-house attorneys, law firm lawyers, economists and academic experts discussing matters related to the legal, economic and business impact that the intersection of competition policy and IP has on technology and IP licensing.
-California MCLE credit will be available.
+The Center for Transnational Law and Business hosted a conference on the Application of Competition Policy to Technology and IP Licensing on Friday, November 10, 2017, at the USC Gould School of Law.
+The Conference provided a full day of panels comprised of regulators from several international jurisdictions, in-house attorneys, law firm lawyers, economists and academic experts discussing matters related to the legal, economic and business impact that the intersection of competition policy and IP has on technology and IP licensing.

-- Revised DOJ/FTC Antitrust Guidelines for IP Licensing
+- The Revised DOJ/FTC Antitrust Guidelines for IP Licensing

-- Extraterritorial Antitrust Regulation of IP Licensing Agreements (Int'l Regulator Roundtable)
+- A Roundtable of International Competition Officials on the Extraterritorial Antitrust Regulation of IP Licensing Agreements

 - Recent Jurisprudence Related to SEPs in International Jurisdictions